Sam120204/Stock_Trading_Reddit/apewisdom/README.md

 - Visualize the data using bar charts for mentions and 24-hour change percentage
 - Implement a machine learning model to predict stock trends based on Reddit data
 - Save data to MongoDB for persistent storage
-- Automatically gather data every hour
+- Deploy Streamlit app on Google Cloud Run

 ## Prerequisites
-- Python 3.6 or higher
+- Python 3.9 or higher
 - PRAW (Python Reddit API Wrapper)
 - Requests library
-- Matplotlib
-- Seaborn
+- Plotly
 - Pandas
-- Schedule
 - MongoDB (for data storage)

 ## Setup